Table of Contents

 Area III: Research data in (digital) humanities

-The project offers exciting insights into interdisciplinary research and development between computer science and the humanities and into the field of the so-called Digital Humanities.
+The projects in area III offer exciting insights into interdisciplinary research and development between computer science and the humanities and into the field of the so-called Digital Humanities.

 Topics